graasp/graasp-app-excalidraw/README.md

 This repository hosts the code for Excalidraw's integration into the Graasp ecosystem.

 Excalidraw is an open-source web drawing application.
-Find out more on the [Excalidraw website]()!
+Try it directly with the [original Excalidraw app](https://excalidraw.com/)!

-## Awesome!
-How does it work?
+<! -- ## Awesome!
+How does it work? -->

 ## Development